-You have the choice between different types of geraniums: the trailing Geraniums also called ivy-leaf Geraniums or the upright Geranium varieties referred to as zonal Geraniums.
-You can grow Geraniums outdoors or indoors in conservatories or on sunny window-sills.
+You have the choice between different types of geraniums: the trailing ones also called ivy-leaf Geraniums or the upright varieties referred to as Zonal Geraniums.
+You can grow them outdoors or indoors in conservatories or on sunny window-sills.

 Geranium care is not rocket science.
 Like all other plants they need regular watering and feeding.
 Avoid over-watering and keeping the rootball too wet as this can cause root-rot.
 Use a good quality fertilizer once a week.

 Choose a sunny spot for Geranium plants.
 They like to be in the sun for most of the day.
 In a shaded spot they won't produce many flowers and they tend to become leggy.